zimage/juniper-labs/Day One: Configuring Segment Routing with Junos/README.md

 additional config from chapters 2 and 3.

 ## Physical Connections
-ACX does not support using logical tunnel interfaces to connect logical systems, so a physical connection had to be used.
+* ACX does not support using logical tunnel interfaces to connect logical systems, so a physical connection had to be used.
 A patch cable needs to be connected between ge-1/0/0 and ge-1/0/1.
 All of the inter-router links run accross this link.
+* There is an L2VPN configured across the provider network.
+CE routers should connect to ge-1/1/0 and ge-1/1/1.
+* There is an L3VPN configured across the provider network.
+CE3 connects to ge-1/1/2.3 and CE4 connects to ge-1/1/2.4

 ## Caveats
 ### Chapter 2